 Yosemite Installation Guide - A detailed Yosemite Hackintosh installation guide from newcomer Skyline OS X based on InsanelyMac forum postings from "ikingblack" and "snatch" and enhanced by hands-on experience.

 Install OS X Yosemite with Hackintosh Zone - In addition to the "official" installation instructions for Niresh's Hackintosh Zone distro with MacPwn above, this tutorial from MacBreaker provides detailed screenshots as well as a helpful comparison to other OS X Yosemite installation methods.
+The same site covers installing the Hackintosh Zone distro within the Virtualbox virtualization suite, as well.

 Always Up-to-Date Hackintosh Guide - A noble effort to write an "always up-to-date" guide to building a Hackintosh from Lifehacker.
 Covers hardware selection and construction as well as installing OS X Yosemite.